 Satellite data provide an important source of information for characterizing and monitoring land-cover and land-use change.
 In some regions it is the only feasible way to provide timely and reliable land-cover assessments and identify areas of rapid change.
 Recent land-cover history also provides a point of departure for modeling land-cover change.

 NASA currently has sensing systems at high, medium and low resolution, which meet the LCLUC program observation needs.
 NASA satellite systems supplement operational satellites providing systematic measurements to study long-term trends.
-For example, the Moderate Resolution Imaging Spectroradiometer (MODIS) instruments on the EOS Terra (AM) and Aqua (PM) platforms have significantly improved on the capabilities of the operational NOAA Advanced Very High Resolution Radiometer (AVHRR).
+For example, the Moderate Resolution Imaging Spectroradiometer (MODIS) instruments on the EOS Terra (AM) and Aqua (PM) platforms have significantly improved on the capabilities of the operational NOAA/METOP Advanced Very High Resolution Radiometer (AVHRR).
 These coarse resolution data are used to classify and characterize land-cover at the global scale and to detect land-cover change at the regional scale.
-They also provide daily monitoring of land surface temperature and fire activity which is often an indicator of land-cover change.
-The operational Defense Meteorological Satellite Program provides a capability to map the extent of night time lights and has been used by LCLUC scientists to document the extent and growth of urban areas.
+They also provide daily monitoring of land surface characteristics such as surface temperature, LAI and fire activity, which are often an indicator of land-cover change.

-NASA as part of the Integrated Program Office is contributing to the NPOESS Preparatory Project (NPP).
-The Visible Infrared Imaging Radiometer Suite (VIIRS) instrument launched in 2011 serves as a transition from MODIS class observations into the operational domain.
+NASA as part of the Integrated Program Office contributed to the design of the Visible Infrared Imaging Radiometer Suite (VIIRS) instrument launched in 2011 which provided a transition from MODIS class observations into the operational domain.
 Together with MODIS, the VIIRS instrument has continued the long-term data records of vegetation indices, land-cover and fire.
-The NASA NPP Science Team is contributing to and evaluating the operational algorithms which currently provide VIIRS Environmental Data Records (EDR's).
-The science team is determining whether these operational products will meet the needs of the science community and have been working collectively on product and algorithm refinements for several years.
-Some of the products derived from VIIRS important for LCLUC science have included the nighttime lights product providing moderate spatial and temporal resolution data to supplement and improve upon the operational Defense Meteorological Satellite Program which has also been used by LCLUC-funded research.
+The NASA S-NPP Science Team is establishing data continuity between MODIS and VIIRS products.
+New products derived from VIIRS important for LCLUC science have include the nighttime lights product providing moderate spatial and temporal resolution data to supplement and improve upon the operational Defense Meteorological Satellite Program which has also been used by LCLUC-funded research.
 Additional products such as finer-resolution active fire products have also been developed with the VIIRS sensor.